dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     The most extreme example of non-operational, definitions-only prose I recall is the I2C device protocol "chapter" in the HiFive1 RISC-V
-    manual: they simply give a table of device addreses with the sentence that you should go "read the the I2C spec."
+    manual: they simply give a table of device addresses with the sentence that you should go "read the the I2C spec."

   - Related: fields are generally defined linearly --- e.g., in order